Weltraumschaf/gandalf/README.md

 third party libraries such as [klibc][klibc].
 They may have less open licenses.
 I add a license and source notice in each when it is not already mentioned.

+## Architecture

+### Terminal emulation - tty

+The tty is defined in `kernel/tty.h`.
+It ptovides kernel API to initialize the tty, set curos, color, and print characters and messages on the screen.

 [how-to]:   http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf
 [nasm]:     http://www.nasm.us/
 [binutils]: https://www.gnu.org/software/binutils/